Double Glazed Sash Windows

 Will the double glazing alter the visual appearance of my Sash Windows?

-In terms of visual appearance there will be very little change with new Double Glazed Sash Windows – this is unless you opt for a different look!
-The window frames will be the same thickness as they were originally although there will be small differences in the moulding on the outside and the inside bead.
+In terms of visual appearance, there will be very little change with the new Sliding Sash Windows – this is unless you opt for a different look!
+The frames of your windows will be the same thickness as they were original although there will be small differences in the molding on the outside and the inside bead.

 Can double glazing be fitted into my existing sash window?

 This would be extremely difficult to do as older Sash Windows weren’t designed to accommodate double glazing as the glazing bars are not generally deep enough to hold thicker panes in place.
 But if you look for a new sash window with secondary glazing we recommend replacing the existing sash in order to obtain a better performance and lasting durability.

 Are Double Glazed Sash Windows energy efficient?